watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Infrastructure edition.md

 In this exercise, you will take the starter files and run the node.js application as a Docker application.
 You will create a Dockerfile, build Docker images, and run containers to execute the application.

-> **Note**: Complete these tasks from the WSL window with the build agent session.

 ### Task 1: Test the application

 The purpose of this task is to make sure you can run the application successfully before applying changes to run it as a Docker application.

-1. From the WSL window, connect to your build agent if you are not already connected.
+1. From Azure Cloud Shell, connect to your build agent if you are not already connected.
+(If you need to reconnect, please review the instructions in the "Before the HOL" document.)

 2. Type the following command to create a Docker network named "fabmedical":